SamPutnam/Index/README.md

 An index of past and current projects, ranked by last code commit.

-Last code commit does not include minor changes and correlates strongly with health of a project (alive --> dead).
+Last code commit does not include non-code changes and correlates strongly with health of a project (alive --> dead).

 | name | date started | last code commit | status |
 | ---- | --------- | ---- | --------- |